femjanny/soyjak/README.md

 # Personal Script Repository

-This repository contains a collection of personal scripts, including utilities designed for use on Soysphere-related sites and other general-purpose scripts.
+This repository contains a collection of personal scripts, including utilities designed for use on Soysphere-related sites and other general-purpose quality-of-life scripts.

----

-## Content Categories

-* **Soysphere Utilities:** Scripts tailored for specific imageboards and related platforms.
-* **General Scripts:** Personal quality-of-life tools.

----

 ## Disclaimer